ardanlabs/python-go/pyext/README-A.md

-# Go ↔ Python: Part II Writing Python Extension Library in Go
+# Go ↔ Python: Part II Extending Python With Go

 ### Introduction

-In [the previous post][https://www.ardanlabs.com/blog/2020/06/python-go-grpc.html] we saw how a Go process can call a Python process using gRPC.
-In this post we're going to flip the roles, Python is going to call a Go function.
+In [the previous post](https://www.ardanlabs.com/blog/2020/06/python-go-grpc.html) we saw how a Go service can call a Python service using gRPC.
+Using gRPC to connect a Go and Python program together can be a great choice, but there’s a complexity price that goes with it.
+You need to manage one more service, deployment becomes more complex, and you need monitoring plus alerting for each service.
+Compared to a monolithic application, there is an order of magnitude more complexity.

-One solution to solve performance problems in Python, is to write the critical code in C. A lot of the scientific Python packages (such as [numpy](https://numpy.org/)) use a lot of C code and even some Fortran sprinkled for good measure.

-In this post, we'll build a shared library from the Go code and then use Python's [ctypes](https://docs.python.org/3/library/ctypes.html) module to call functions from this shared library.
+In this post, we're going to reduce the complexity of using gRPC by writing a shared library in Go that a Python program can consume directly.
+With this approach there’s no networking involved and depending on the data types, no marshalling as well.
+There are several approaches to calling function from a shared library in Python, we are going to  use Python's [ctypes](https://docs.python.org/3/library/ctypes.html) module.

 _Note: ctypes uses [libffi](https://github.com/libffi/libffi) under the hood.
 If you want to read some really scary C code - head over to the repo and start reading. :)_